ecubus/EcuBus-Pro/docs/en/um/osTrace/index.md

 OS timeline can be viewed through `Others->Os Info->[Corresponding ORTI File Name] Timeline`.

+Timelien is drawn with `pixi.js` accelerated by GPU.

 > [!NOTE]
 > Currently, only tasks and ISRs can be viewed in the timeline.